 Lackawanna County Commissioners Corey O’Brien, Mike Washo and AJ Munchak announced that the County will build a $250,000 Boundless Playground at the Park in 2009.
 That announcement followed a PA Gaming Commission announcement that the AAJRB has secured a $200,000 grant to upgrade one of the soccer fields and improve playground facilities in the park.

-Five municipalities own and finance the development and maintenance of the Abington Area Community Park.
+Five municipalities own and finance the maintenance of Hillside Park.
 Funding is based upon a per-resident formula, based upon The 2010 US Census population follows:

 The per-resident municipal contribution is about $3.50 per resident per year serving 18, 654 of member municipalities, and open to the general public.